-The academy continues to enjoy access to the world-class facilities at the neighbouring ONE NK Leisure Centre through the shared use arrangements with Lincolnshire County Council, North Kesteven District Council and their management company, and will continue to work with partners to ensure it enjoys high quality, value for money facilities.
+The Academy continues to enjoy access to the world-class facilities at the neighbouring ONE NK Leisure Centre through the shared use arrangements with Lincolnshire County Council, North Kesteven District Council and their management company, and will continue to work with partners to ensure it enjoys high quality, value for money facilities.

-Staffing costs continued to reduce during 2020-21, with careful scrutiny of the staffing budget (and particularly any vacancies) to ensure it meets the needs of the academy.
-The utilisation of a flexible workforce and Integrated Curriculum and Financial Planning (ICFP) remains critical as the academy delivers an effective curriculum in an efficient fashion.
+Staffing costs continued to reduce during 2021-22, with careful scrutiny of the staffing budget (and particularly any vacancies) to ensure it meets the needs of the Academy.
+The utilisation of a flexible workforce and Integrated Curriculum and Financial Planning (ICFP) remains critical as the Academy delivers an effective curriculum in an efficient fashion.
 Any necessary teaching recruitment has been, and will continue to be, primarily centred on teachers with 1 to 3 years of experience.
 However, the philosophy of encouraging staff to develop their skills and experience is a cornerstone of the academy's Professional Learning programme and inevitably leads to promotion opportunities for some.
 A strategy will be adopted to recruit from within as the works closely with the local Initial Teacher Training providers and has recruited a number of trainees over the past two years, some of which have successfully been recruited to permanent roles.
+A number of staff have participated in the NPQ programmes in 2021-22 and this will continue into 2022-23.
+This builds strength within the leadership across the Academy at all levels.